What to Do If You Are Attacked by a Dog on Someone’s Property in Florida

 In many cases, the homeowner / dog owner does not inform the insurance company that they have a dog, and the insurance company may elect not to come and make a site inspection.
 This scenario is quite common.
 So as a guest you may go into the house expecting that their is homeowners insurance to provide coverage in case of any accident.
 But, if you try making a claim against the homeowners insurance company in a situation where they do not know about the dog, what ends up happening is that the insurance company will often void the policy from the beginning if there was a material misrepresentation in the application for FL homeowners insurance.
 If the insurance company voids the homeowners insurance policy in a dog bite claim, then the next step is to pursue compensation from the owner of the home property (which in Florida is normally an individual, but in some cases the property may be an LLC or other business entity).

-If you or a loved one have been injured by a dog in Florida (whether at a residential home, commercial business, or public space), please call The Law Offices of Christopher DeBari at (727) 656-7852 right away to discuss the nuances of your case and and begin protecting your legal rights.
+If you or a loved one have been injured by a dog in Florida (whether at a residential home, commercial business, or public space), please call The Law Offices of Christopher DeBari at (727) 656-7852 right away to discuss the nuances of your case and and begin protecting your legal rights with a Tampa dog bit attorney.